RESTEDClient/RESTED/README.md

 dev tools should work as normal.
 Note that you cannot run requests from the static web server, as one does not have the elevated permissions the chrome URLs get.

+Another indexedDB tip: If you need to empty and reset the database, enter `indexedDB.deleteDatabase('RESTED');` into your developer console.
+That should clear the entire database and force a clean install on refresh.

 **Please develop on the next branch.**
 This makes it easier for me to merge and prepare releases in the future.
 Thanks for the interest!